andrewbrdk/AB-Testing-Implementation/README.md

 #### 5. Config

-An experiment config defines groups with weights, a fallback group, and an active/inactive status.
+A config defines experiments, their groups, weights, a fallback group, and state.
-It can extend to multiple experiments with arbitrary group splits.
+It can include multiple experiments with arbitrary group weights.
-Clients retrieve their groups from the server.
+Clients retrieve assigned groups from the server.

 ```bash
 python 5_config.py